Celia Roberts supervises 5 postgraduate research students. If these students have produced research profiles, these are listed below:

 -Shih, Li-Wen (2012) whose research focussed on prenatal testing and screening in Taiwan.

-I have seven current phD students:
+I have 6 current students:

 All of these are empirical research projects, using methods such as participant observation, interviewing, focus groups and textual analysis.